dekstop/view/readme.txt

 You call user-defined render functions to convert a property's encapsulated value into different representations.
 There are two kinds of render
-functions: Property renderers, and PropertyList renderers.
+functions: ScalarProperty renderers, and ListProperty renderers.

-Here's a Property renderer which displays a timestamp as date string:
+Here's a ScalarProperty renderer which displays a timestamp as date string:
   <?= $timestamp->date('Y-m-d') ?>

 You can chain renderers:
   <?= $timestamp->date('Y-m-d')->json() ?>

-Here's a PropertyList renderer which concatenates a list of items:
+Here's a ListProperty renderer which concatenates a list of items:
   <?= $tags->implode(', ') ?>

 The default renderer will always implicitly be called last, and takes care